 - I don’t think added vanilla is required,

-- I like to add baking powder for a little extra lift to the texture,
+- I like to add baking powder for a little extra lift to the texture.
+This also helps achieve a flatter topped cake.

 - I’ll always make 2 sponges over one large one.

-- And of course the decoration is different.
+- And of course I add buttercream to the filling.

 The Victoria Sponge Proportions